Bost/notes/category-theory.md

 Example in programming: Category of Types and Functions (set and functions between sets)

-### Cartesian Product: A set of all pairs
-Relation: A subset of a Cartesian Product; doesn't have a directionality; n-to-n relation

 ### Function
 On sets / between sets
 Pure: must be memoizable (lookup table)